kehers/kehers.github.com/_posts/2016-04-22-now-realtime-node-js-deployments.markdown

 app.listen(3000);
 {% endhighlight %}

-Ideally, you should use a template engine for the html.
-I am using es6 template literals here to keep things simple.
+(Ideally, you should use a template engine for the html.
+I am using es6 template literals here to keep things simple.)

 Now that we have our code, all we need to do to deploy is to type `now` in the project directory in our terminal.

 {% highlight javascript %}
 radio-one $ now
 {% endhighlight %}

 If it's your first time, `now` requests for your email and sends you a verification link.
 Once deployed, your deployment url is returned.
 Here is mine [https://radio-one-yufyrttcin.now.sh](https://radio-one-yufyrttcin.now.sh).
-You can see the source here [https://radio-one-yufyrttcin.now.sh/_src/?f=index.js](https://radio-one-yufyrttcin.now.sh/_src/?f=index.js) (Just add `_src` behind the URL)
+You can see the source here [https://radio-one-yufyrttcin.now.sh/_src/?f=index.js](https://radio-one-yufyrttcin.now.sh/_src/?f=index.js) (Just add `_src` after the URL)

 ### Takeaways